Ghurid dynasty: Physical Characteristics

 Ghurid coins were primarily made of two metals: Silver (Dirham) and Copper (Fulus).
 Gold coins were occasionally issued as well.
-The coins were generally non-pictorial (epigraphic); consisting of Arabic inscriptions in decorative Kufic or Naskh script in circular bands.
-These inscriptions would include the ruler's name and title(s), and they would sometimes include Qur'anic expressions referencing divine help or victory.
-The designs of these coins connected them to Islamic artistic and religious traditions, while also reinforcing the dynasty's authority and religious devotion.
+The coins were generally epigraphic and non-pictorial, consisting of Arabic inscriptions in decorative Kufic or Naskh script in circular bands.
+These inscriptions would include the ruler's name and title(s), and would sometimes include verses from the Quran referencing divine help or victory.
+This epigraphic design followed a long standing Islamic coinage tradition.
+This tradition was established during the Umayyad period, they replaced figural imagery with Quranic text to show religious identity and their political authority.
+Continuing to use these designs connected them to Islamic artistic and religious traditions, while also reinforcing the dynasty's authority and religious devotion.